hlts2/HttpSwift/README.md

 ```

 when reusing request.
-HTTP instance is singleton object
+HTTP instance is singleton object.

 ```swift